 "To me it is clear and unequivocal that Santo is a Hall of Famer." - baseball writer and analyst Bill James

 Ron Santo was one of baseball's top third basemen of the 1960s, hitting 342 home runs and winning five Gold Glove Awards during his career.
-He spent his entire 15-year major league career in Chicago, playing 14 years for the Chicago Cubs and his final season for the Chicago White Sox.
+A slugger in his own right, he belted 20 or more homers eleven times during his fifteen-year major league career.
+His entire career was spent in Chicago, IL, as he played 14 years for the Chicago Cubs and his final season for the Chicago White Sox.

 After graduating from Franklin High School, Santo was scouted by several teams but ended up signing with the Cubs for $20,000.
-In his first pro season at age 19, he hit .327 with 35 doubles and 11 homers for the San Antonio Missions of the Texas League in 1959 but struggled in the field, making 53 errors.
-The next season, he spent 71 games with the Houston Buffs of the American Association, hitting .268 with 16 doubles and 7 home runs before coming up to the majors.
+In his first pro season at age 19 in 1959, he hit .327 with 35 doubles and 11 homers for the San Antonio Missions of the Texas League but struggled in the field, making 53 errors.
+The next season, 1960, he spent 71 games with the Houston Buffs of the American Association, hitting .268 with 16 doubles and 7 home runs before coming up to the majors.

 Coming up at age 20 in 1960, Santo established himself in a few years as a hitter with good power, a high average, lots of walks, and a slick glove.
 Although his numbers may not look as impressive at first glance as those of current players, it must be remembered that the 1960s and early 1970s were a second dead ball era when on-base percentages and slugging averages were lower than those of today.
 His lifetime .362 on-base percentage and .464 slugging average were excellent for those days, as his 125 OPS+ attests.
 On May 28 and May 29, 1966, Santo hit extra-inning, game-ending, game-winning home runs for Chicago; no National Leaguer would perform that feat for 45 years, when Albert Pujols did so.